John P. Saunders: Aftermath

 The two assailants who shot Saunders were not named in the First Information Report, as they had not been identified and had escaped the scene of the crime.
 Bhagat Singh was able to escape Lahore and travelled by train to Calcutta, disguised as a wealthy Anglo-Indian.
 Singh and other members of the HSRA would later be involved in the Delhi Assembly Bombing, for which they were arrested on 8 April 1929.

 Bhagat Singh was brought to Lahore to face trial for the murder of Saunders on 10 July 1929.
-On 1 May 1930, the Viceroy of India, Lord Irwin, issed an ordnance establishing a Special Tribunal for the Lahore Conspiracy Case, which began on 5 May.
+On 1 May 1930, the Viceroy of India, Lord Irwin, issued an ordnance establishing a Special Tribunal for the Lahore Conspiracy Case, which began on 5 May.
 On 7 October, Bhagat Singh, Shivaram Rajguru and Sukhdev Thapar were sentenced to death.
 Singh appealed to the Privy Council, which dismissed his appeal on 11 February 1931, and three days later the Viceroy Lord Irwin rejected an appeal for mercy from Congress President Madan Mohan Malviya.
 On 23 March, The Punjab High Court dismissed appeals against the Privy Council and Tribunal Court, and the conspirators were executed that evening.
 Much of the prosecution case was built upon the testimony of Jai Gopal, who gave evidence against his fellow conspirators in exchange for a pardon.